 Available: 0.5 mm (metal), 1.0 mm (plastic)

-Reducing the wall thickness reduces the stiffness of the material, which increases vibration during machining and reduces the achievable precision.
+The wall thickness reduces the material’s stiffness, increasing vibration during machining and reducing the achievable precision.
 Plastics tend to warp (due to residual stress) and soften (due to elevated temperature), so a larger minimum wall thickness is recommended.
 The above feasible values should be checked on a case-by-case basis.

 Recommended: Standard Drill

 Works: Any diameter greater than 1mm

 Use a drill or end mill to machine the hole.
 The dimensions of the drill bits are standardized (metric and imperial units).
 Reamers and boring tools are used to finish holes that require tight tolerances.
 Standard diameters are recommended for high-precision holes with diameters less than 20 mm.

 (7).
 Maximum depth

 Available: 40 times the nominal diameter